ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 Checking `upower -d` shows the battery should last 5.8 hours while Lenovo quotes 25-28 hours on Windows.
 I tested the system with no changes including TLP and with the 6.5 kernel from Ubuntu and I saw about that while doing the following things:

-- Writing this review using helix, nano, Gedit
+- Writing this review using helix, nano, Text Editor
 - Researching how to fix the Widevine issue so basic web browsing including some YouTube here and there
 - Downloading updates, installing new applications including snaps and Debian packages